 Location:

 It can often be found near meadow drainages, creeks, and foothills and prefers plenty of sun and dry soil.
-It’s not uncommon to see this resilient plant pushing up through sidewalk cracks or in unlikely places.Ā
+It’s not uncommon to see this resilient plant pushing up through sidewalk cracks or in unlikely places.

 What are the benefits of St. John's wort?

-Saint John’s wort plant for depression:
+Saint John’s wort plant for Mood Support:

-St. Johnās wort also helps as a sleep aid by increasing the production of the bodyās sleep hormone, melatonin.Ā
+St. John’s wort may also aid sleep by supporting the production of the body’s sleep hormone, melatonin.

 Saint John’s wort plant for skin: